CharlesWiltgen/how-to-podcast/copyright-fair-use/index.md

 You can use music in your podcast if:

-* You’re positive it’s in the public domain, or
+* In the public domain, or
 * It has a CreativeCommons (CC) license that’s compatible with your use, or
 * That you otherwise have an explicit license(s) or permission to use